 Without further solicitation, Eustace Bright proceeded to tell the following really splendid story.
-It had come into his mind as he lay looking upward into the depths of a tree, and observing how the touch of Autumn had transmuted every one of its green leaves into what resembled the purest gold.
+It had come into his mind as he lay looking upward into the depths of a tree, and observing how the touch of Autumn had transmitted every one of its green leaves into what resembled the purest gold.
 And this change, which we have all of us witnessed, is as wonderful as anything that Eustace told about in the story of Midas.
-NCE upon a time, there lived a very rich man, and a king besides, whose name was Midas; and he had a little daughter, whom nobody but myself ever heard of, and whose name I either never knew, or have entirely forgotten.
-So, because I love odd names for little girls, I choose to call her Marygold.